Ovechkin scores twice, passes 1,000 points as Caps beat Pens

-WASHINGTON (AP) -- Alex Ovechkin scored twice to reach and exceed the 1,000-point plateau, leading the Washington Capitals to a 5-2 victory over the Pittsburgh Penguins on Wednesday night.
+WASHINGTON (AP) -- Nothing about Alex Ovechkin the showman surprises the Washington Capitals anymore.

-Becoming the 84th player in NHL history to hit the milestone, Ovechkin put the team on his back as Washington won its seventh consecutive game and snapped Pittsburgh's winning streak at five.
+That Ovechkin carried them on his back with two goals as they beat the Pittsburgh Penguins 5-2 Wednesday night for their seventh consecutive victory was hardly a shock.
+With the thought of recording his 1,000th point in his mind before the game, Ovechkin scored a goal 35 seconds in to reach that milestone and made it 1,001 with a power-play goal later to help snap the rival Penguins' winning streak at five.

-Justin Williams and Nicklas Backstrom also scored, and Braden Holtby made 30 saves.
+''Every night, he plays hard, so nothing new,'' said longtime linemate Nicklas Backstrom, who assisted on each of Ovechkin's goals and had one of his own. ''The only thing that was a little surprising was maybe 35 seconds.
+That's all it took.
+But that's typical (of) a guy like him, though.''

-Backstrom, a longtime linemate, fittingly picked up the primary assist on Ovechkin's 1,000-point goal and was recognized for reaching 500 career assists Saturday in Ottawa.
-It's been quite the week for the Capitals with those two milestones and a victory Thursday that snapped the Columbus Blue Jackets' winning streak at 16.
+With a hand in each of the Russian superstar's goals, Backstrom has assisted on 204 of Ovechkin's 448 goals since the Swedish center entered the league in 2007-08.
+That just seemed right.

-Thanks to points in their past eight games, the Capitals have vaulted to second place in the Metropolitan Division, just one point back of idle Columbus.
-Washington was in fourth place and nine back of the Blue Jackets on Dec.
-28.
+''You can attach Backy's name to so many of Ovi's goals, it was only fitting,'' Trotz said.

-NOTES: Lars Eller scored an empty-netter off Penguins defenseman Kris Letang's helmet in the final seconds. ...
+NOTES: Eller's empty-net goal with 18 seconds left went in off Penguins defenseman Kris Letang's helmet. ...
 Williams' goal was his 12th of the season. ...
-Fleury made 25 saves. ...
+Pittsburgh starter Marc-Andre Fleury made 25 saves. ...
 G Matt Murray was back in uniform for the Penguins as Fleury's backup after missing two games with a lower-body injury. ...
 F T.J.
-Oshie had three of Washington's seven minor penalties in his return to the lineup after missing a game Monday in Montreal with an upper-body injury, an absence coach Barry Trotz called precautionary. ...
+Oshie had three of Washington's seven minor penalties in his return to the lineup. ...
 Evgeny Kuznetsov, who made a spinning pass to set up Williams' goal, has nine points in five games. ...
 The Capitals are a league-best 22-3-3 when scoring first.

 UP NEXT